The action of the Weyl group on the $E_8$ root system: Background: the Weyl group and the E8 root polytope

 \begin{lemma} Two vertices in the $E_8$ root polytope have distance $\sqrt{2}$ between them if and only if their dot product is one. \end{lemma} \begin{proof}For $e,f\in E$ we have $\|e-f\|^2=e^2-2\cdot e\cdot f+f^2=4-2\cdot e\cdot f. $\end{proof}

 \begin{proposition} For $k\leq 7$, the set of $k$-simplices in the $E_8$ root polytope is given by where a $k$-simplex is identified with the set of its vertices.
 For $k\leq 6$, the $k$-simplices in the $E_8$ root polytope are exactly its $k$-faces. \end{proposition} \begin{proof} The vertices in a $k$-simplex have dot product 1 by the previous lemma.
-The fact that the $k$-faces are exactly the $k$-simplices for $k\leq 6$ is in \cite{Cox30}, section~7.5 or the table on page 414. \end{proof}
+The fact that the $k$-faces are exactly the $k$-simplices for $k\leq 6$ is in \cite[Section~7.5 or the table on page 414]{Cox30}. \end{proof}

-\begin{proposition} The facets of the $E_8$ root polytopes are exactly the $7$-simplices and the $7$-crosspolytopes contained in it.
-The set of $7$-crosspolytopes is given by where a $7$-crosspolytope is identified by the set of its 7 pairs of orthogonal roots. \end{proposition} \begin{proof} The facets are the $7$-simplices and the $7$-crosspolytopes by \cite{Cox30}, Section~7.5 or see the table on page 414.
+\begin{proposition} The facets of the $E_8$ root polytope are exactly the $7$-simplices and the $7$-crosspolytopes contained in it.
+The set of $7$-crosspolytopes is given by where a $7$-crosspolytope is identified by the set of its 7 pairs of orthogonal roots. \end{proposition} \begin{proof} The facets are the $7$-simplices and the $7$-crosspolytopes by \cite[Section~7.5 or the table on page 414]{Cox30}.
 The dot products follow from Lemma \ref{sqrt2}. \end{proof}

 \begin{remark} We also show that the $7$-simplices and the $7$-crosspolytopes in the~$E_8$ root polytope are facets in Remarks \ref{facetsimplexhyperplane} and \ref{facetcrosspolytopehyperplane}. \end{remark}